Department of Environmental Science and Policy

 ESP 280 Research and Analytical Methods

 A focus on analytical and research techniques for environmental science and policy.
 The course is centered on the use of instrumentation and investigative research to address a thematic environmental issue.
 Topics include defining research problems, experiment design, measurement, sampling, and analysis.
 Students will complete group research projects.
-Prerequisites: ESP 203 and one semester chemistry lecture/lab.
+Prerequisites: ESP 101/102, ESP 197, and ESP 125/126 or one semester chemistry lecture/lab.
 Cr 4.

 ESP 303 Wetlands Ecology

 This lecture course examines wetlands from the perspectives of science and policy.
 Topics will include basic wetlands ecology and biology, wetland definitions, classification, and regional and national trends in habitat destruction and management.
-Prerequisites: ESP 101/ 102, one semester chemistry lecture/lab, or permission of instructor.
+Prerequisites: ESP 125 or BIO 107, and one semester chemistry lecture/lab, or permission of instructor.
 Cr 3.

 ESP 305 Community Planning Workshop